Apr. 12, 2017

 To provide the best experience for users, Workspace Environment Management monitors and analyzes user and application behavior in real time, then intelligently adjusts RAM, CPU, and I/O in the user workspace environment.

-To deliver the best possible logon performance, Citrix Workspace Environment Management replaces commonly used Windows Group Policy Object objects, logon scripts, and preferences with an Agent Host which is deployed on each virtual machine or server.
-The Agent Host is multi-threaded and applies changes to user environments only when required, ensuring users always have access to their desktop as soon as possible.
+To deliver the best possible logon performance, Workspace Environment Management replaces commonly used Windows Group Policy Object objects, logon scripts, and preferences with an agent which is deployed on each virtual machine or server.
+The agent is multi-threaded and applies changes to user environments only when required, ensuring users always have access to their desktop as soon as possible.

 Workspace Environment Management 4.2 documentation is now provided in HTML format in docs.citrix.com.
 Articles can be downloaded as PDF as required.
-Advice on load balancing has been added to the section Install the Citrix Workspace Environment Management Infrastructure Services.
+Advice on load balancing has been added to the section Install infrastructure services.

 The following issues have been fixed since Version 4.1:

 The platforms, Citrix products, and features described below will be removed in future.
 Citrix will continue to support them up to and including the next XenApp and XenDesktop Long Term Service Release (LTSR) release, but they are expected to be removed in a subsequent Current Release.
 When possible, alternatives are offered for items that are deprecated.

 The announcements below are intended to give you advanced notice of features which are being phased out so that you can make timely business decisions.
 Citrix monitors customer use and feedback about feature removal to determine when they are withdrawn.

 Platform support in XenApp and XenDesktop generally ends when the platform's manufacturer ends extended support.
 See the System requirements article for exceptions.